Overview

 • social and emotional well-being

-It is also a much-in-demand role, with the long-term care sector alone looking to employ thousands of personal support workers over the next four years.
+This is an in-demand role.
+The long-term care sector is looking to hire thousands of personal support workers in the coming years.

 In long-term care, you get the opportunity to provide holistic care, and build long-term bonds with residents and their families.
 I really value that.